paulanthonywilson/furlough/_posts/2020-06-26-backend-of-the-correct-horse.md

 ## Rust meetup

 On Thursday evening I attended the remote [Edinburgh Rust meetup](https://www.meetup.com/rust-edi/), which was an account of a setup to automatically irrigate tomatoes in a greenhouse.
 I enjoyed the talk, though I have only dabbled in Rust.
 Obviously I would have used [Nerves](https://www.nerves-project.org) for such a project, but Rust was a fine choice.
+Neil's code is [here](https://github.com/neilgall/pirrigator).

 An interesting snippet was using Rust targeted at [Web Assembly](https://webassembly.org) for graphing sensor information.
 Rust for front-end web visuals seems to be a valuable emerging niche for the language.